 Our project aims at developing the fundamental cooperative framework to enable a number of commercial applications of this technology.
 These applications will be able to operate from day one by providing safety benefit in low DSRC penetration markets and will become essential components for the deployment of autonomous vehicles.

-Our partner: Transport for NSW
+Our collaborator: Transport for NSW

 With self-driving cars becoming increasingly prevalent on our roads, it is critical we understand how new technology should work as part of an integrated transport network to maximise safety, mobility and efficiency benefits for society.